Wednesday, November 28, 2007

 She told me to stand still, and then she

-(The next page of Arnold’s notebook has unfortunately been torn out, probably by Arnold himself in one of his occasional retrospective acts of modesty or prudence.
-We continue mid-sentence with the next extant page.)
+(The next page of Arnold’s copybook has unfortunately been torn out, probably by Arnold himself in one of his occasional retrospective acts of modesty or prudence.
+We continue mid-sentence with the next extant page. — Editor.)

 breathing heavily and slowly, and, I confess, coughing a bit.
 She laid her dark head in my damp armpit, and sure enough, after a minute I heard the steady childlike breathing of her sleeping.

-I looked at the illuminated dial of my watch: it was after 10.
+I looked at the illuminated dial of my watch: it was after ten, which meant that we had been doing what we had been doing for approximately two hours.
 She seemed so sound asleep I decided to get up and go.
 Once again I found my clothes and put them on.
 They were damp, but I didn’t care.

 “Yeah, I guess so,” I said.
 “Unless you want me to stay.”